On this page, answers to questions about:

 Can I sign up for a campus tour?

-Should I apply for residence for Fall Term?
+Should I apply for residence for spring term?

 What supports are there to help new students?

 New undergraduate students

 Waterloo Ready will help guide you through every step over the next few months and into your first year as a Waterloo Warrior.
 It’s an online initiative to help you to make personal connections with other students, get insider tips, and learn about how to successfully navigate your first year.
 Starting in June, you’ll receive information from our team about Waterloo Ready.

 New graduate students